Ascites is the build-up of fluid in the space between the lining of the abdomen and abdominal organs.

 Portal hypertension - ascites; Cirrhosis - ascites; Liver failure - ascites; Alcohol use - ascites; End-stage liver disease - ascites; ESLD - ascites; Pancreatitis ascites

-Ascites results from high pressure in certain veins of the liver (portal hypertension) and low blood levels of a protein called albumin.
+Ascites often results from high pressure in certain veins of the liver (portal hypertension) and low blood levels of a protein called albumin.

 Diseases that can cause severe liver damage can lead to ascites.
 These include:

-Other conditions that can cause this problem include:
+Other conditions that can cause ascites include:

 Kidney dialysis may also be linked to ascites.